Guangzhou Metro: Line 13

 Opened on 28 December 2017, Line 13 is the first metro line in Guangzhou built to run eight-car trains.
 The currently operating 27.03 km first phase runs from Yuzhu to Xinsha, serving passengers of Huangpu and Xintang, Zengcheng.
 The eleven-station line currently has transfers with Line 5 at Yuzhu and Xiayuan, Line 7 at Yufengwei, and the national railway at Xintang.
 The second phase of Line 13 runs west of the current phase, which cuts through popular areas of Huangpu, Tianhe, and Liwan District.
 Among them, the first section of the second phase (Yuzhu - Tianhe Park) entering Tianhe District opened on 29 September 2025, bringing the residents of Tianhe Zhucun and Tangxia and other areas along Zhongshan Avenue into the metro network.
 Tianhe Park station allows transfer to Line 11, and because it runs parallel to Line 5, it can help ease the passenger flow pressure on the latter.
-Line 13's color is olive.